MrDiamondDog/filatrack/README.md

 The only way I possibly make money from this is from the community.
 This project accepts donations through GitHub sponsors or Buy me a Coffee.

+The Filatrack overhaul was made for Hack Club's Flavortown!

 ## Roadmap

 I've got some exciting things coming up that may take a while, including but not limited to: